Guide to Moving to Costa Blanca, Spain

 Whether or not you are a tax resident in Spain, you will still need to fill in annual tax returns.
 If you are a tax resident this includes declaring any assets of more than €50,000 anywhere in the world.
 If you are a freelance worker in Spain, you also need to submit quarterly tax returns.

 It is often easier and simpler to employ a professional to do this paperwork for you.
 Get it wrong or submit it late and it could cost you dearly.
+Take a look at Tax for expats business page and check out their website for guidance and information..

 Buying property in Spain

 You may find it better to instruct a solicitor to look over the contracts to make sure everything is legal in Spain.
-Your solicitor can also help with tax returns, making a will, starting a business, recovering debts or making a complaint, among other specialities.
+Your solicitor can also help with tax returns, making a will, starting a business, recovering debts or making a complaint, among other specialties.

 Using professional services will help you be legal in Spain and take the headache out of dealing with the paperwork in Spain.